 - Showing emotions through courtship, caring for nestlings, etc.

 Some Are Smart, Some Are Stupid

-Like any animal, not all birds are equally intelligent.
+Like any animal, not all birds are equally intelligent, and just as there are smart birds, there are also stupid birds.
 Ornithologists generally agree that corvids (jays, ravens, crows, rooks, jackdaws, etc.) and parrots are among the smartest bird species and that social, gregarious birds often exhibit more intelligent behavior than solitary species.
 Still, every backyard birder has seen that one "stupid" bird at their feeders who just can't figure anything out, while another bird of the same species seems to be an Einstein in comparison.
-Watching birds and witnessing their intelligent behavior can be a joy for backyard birders, and learning more about bird intelligence in quantifiable ways is sure to keep ornithologists busy for decades to come.
+Watching birds and witnessing their intelligent behavior can be a joy for birders, and learning more about bird intelligence is sure to keep ornithologists busy for decades to come.